chriswang8936/airbnbseattle_explore/README.md

-# airbnbseattle_explore
+# airbnbseattle_explore- Udacity Project

 # Table of Contents
+## Installation
+## Project Motivation
+## File Descriptions
+## Results
+## Acknowledgements

 # Installation
-# Project Motivation
-# File Descriptions
-# Results
-# Acknowledgements

-# Installation
 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 # Project Motivation
-For this project, I was interested in using the Seattle Airbnb Data from 2016provided by kaggle to better understand:
+For this project, I will in using the Seattle Airbnb Data from kaggle to answer three below questions

-When is the best time to visit Seattle?
-Is the Airbnb in Seattle occupied by some big host with many listings, or it's more like small business?
-Is the type of house impacting the price?
+   1.When is the busy season in seattle and what is the cheapest time of the year to travel to seattle?
+   2.Is there any organizations or big host that dominate the airbnb market?
+   3.Is there any correlation between price and customer experience, which price range have the best satisfaction?

 # File Descriptions

 Seattle_Airbnb_Data (folder)

 This contains the source files for this project.
 The following Airbnb activity is included in this Seattle dataset:
-Listings, including full descriptions and average review score Reviews, including unique id for each reviewer and detailed comments Calendar, including listing id and the price and availability for that day Project_1_Seattle (Jupyter Source File)
+Listings, including full descriptions and average review score Reviews, including unique id for each reviewer and detailed comments Calendar, including listing id and the price and availability for that day

+Seattleairbnb (Jupyter Source File)
 This is the Jupyter notebook conducts all the analysis

 # Results
 The main findings of the code can be found at the post available here.